Build a Reusable Prompt Library with Jinja2 Templates and Version Control

 Jinja2 Template Fundamentals for Prompts

-Notice the two syntax markers: {{ }} for inserting variables and {% %} for logic like loops and conditionals.
-The render() method fills in all the placeholders and returns a plain string you can send to any LLM API.
+Jinja2 has two core syntax markers: {{ }} for inserting variables and {% %} for logic like loops and conditionals.
+You create a Template object from a string, then call .render() with keyword arguments to fill in the placeholders.
+The result is a plain string you can send to any LLM API.

 One template handles three document types.
 Without Jinja2, you would either write three separate prompts (violating DRY) or build a tangled mess of string concatenation.
+For more on structuring prompts with role assignments and conditional instructions, see our system prompt engineering guide.

 Jinja2 Filters for Text Processing

-The upper filter standardizes the task label, truncate prevents prompt bloat from overly long context, default provides fallback values, and join converts a list into a comma-separated string.
-These four filters handle most of the input sanitization you need.
+Jinja2 filters transform variables inline using the pipe | syntax.
+The code below demonstrates four built-in filters: upper standardizes the task label, truncate prevents prompt bloat from overly long context, default provides a fallback value when a variable is omitted, and join converts a list into a comma-separated string:

 Create a Jinja2 template that generates a code review prompt.
 The template should accept language, review_focus (a list of areas to check), and strictness (either "strict" or "lenient").
 When strictness is "strict", add the line "Flag every issue, no matter how minor."
 When "lenient", add "Focus only on critical issues."
 Render it with language="Python", review_focus=["security", "performance", "readability"], and strictness="strict".
 Print the rendered result.